Abortion law in the United States by state: Kentucky

 Abortion is illegal in Kentucky, except when necessary to prevent the patient from dying, or to prevent the permanent impairment of a "life-sustaining organ".
 There are no exceptions for rape, incest, or fatal fetal abnormalities.

 Performing an illegal abortion is a Class C felony, with imprisonment of 5 to 10 years, and fines of $1,000 to $10,000.

 The ACLU announced plans to sue the state in court, claiming that the state constitution implicitly recognizes abortion as a legal right.
 On June 30, 2022, Jefferson County Circuit Judge Mitch Perry issued a temporary restraining order blocking enforcement of the state's abortion ban, pending further hearings to determine if the ban violates the Kentucky Constitution.
 This order temporarily allows both elective abortion providers, which are both located in Louisville, to temporarily resume elective abortions.
 Both the Kentucky Court of Appeals and the Kentucky Supreme Court refused a request to dissolve the restraining order; however, the trigger law banning abortions was reinstated on August 1, 2022.

 In November 2022, Kentucky voters rejected an amendment that would have denied any right to abortion in the state constitution.
 On February 16, 2023, the Kentucky Supreme Court ruled that abortion providers lacked standing to challenge the state's abortion ban, but did not elaborate on whether or not the Kentucky Constitution secured abortion rights.

 Louisiana

 Abortion is illegal in Louisiana, except in cases of fetal abnormalities or when performed to save the woman's life.
 There are no exceptions for rape or incest.

 A lawsuit by Hope Medical Group for Women and Medical Students for Choice challenging the ban was denied on appeal by the Louisiana Supreme Court in August 2022.

 Maine

-Abortion is legal in Maine, though it must be approved as necessary by a licensed physician after fetal viability.
+Abortion is legal in Maine up to fetal viability.
+It must be approved as necessary by a licensed physician if it's after fetal viability.
 Maine does not require a minor to notify a parent or guardian in order to obtain an abortion.

 Physicians, physician's assistants, nurse practitioners, and other professional medical providers may perform the procedure.